exploratory-io/book/import/postgresql.md

 Type your new data frame name

-Type the following your MySQL DB connection related parameter values.
+Type the following your PostgreSQL DB connection related parameter values.

 - Host name
 - Port number